MertCS/KelimeOyunu/README.md

 ## Overview

-Kelime Oyunu is a simple game where a group of friends can come together to compete with their grammar knowledge.
+Inspired by the popular turkish tv show, Kelime Oyunu is a simple game where a group of friends can come together to compete with their grammar knowledge.

 ## Features